MeenatchiKV/ImageToolBox/README.md

 # ImageToolBox
-A web based application for commonly used image pre-processing tasks
+A web based application for commonly used image pre-processing tasks.

+Created as a part of **Course Project - Computer Vision** by, Meenatchi K V,
+Research Scholar,
+Dept. of CSE,
+Amrita Vishwa Vidyapeetham, Chennai

 Required Softwares:
 1. XAMPP or other server